HalosGhost/shaman/docs/shaman.rst

 :file:`$HOME/.shaman/SCALE.json`

 In both of the paths listed above, :option:`SCALE` may be either :option:`imperial` or :option:`metric` depending on the units requested.
 In accordance with OpenWeatherMap's API, a call for new data should be made no more often than once per 10 minutes per device.
-Shaman will, therefore, automatically use data from the cache (assuming the requested location is the same) until the file's last-modified timestamp is over 10 minutes old (or the :option:`--refresh` flag has been passed).
+Shaman will, therefore, automatically use data from the cache (assuming the requested location and units are the same) until the file's last-modified timestamp is over 10 minutes old (or the :option:`--refresh` flag has been passed).

 Options
 -------